leonardolessa/lessa/cv.md

 Worked as web developer using Wordpress as main technology to create institutional websites.
 Mainly editing and creating wordpress themes.

 **11/2013 ~ 04/2014** - Conrad Caine GmbH
-Started to work at Conrad Caine as a trainee, working 30h a week while studying, worked in a couple of different projects mainly using HTML, CSS and Javascript.
+Started to work at Conrad Caine as a trainee, working 30h a week while studying, worked in a couple of projects mainly using HTML, CSS and Javascript.

 **05/2014 ~ 12/2015** - Conrad Caine GmbH
 After the six months internship contract was over, I was hired as a formal employee of the company, in the meanwhile, I was integrated as a member of the Deutsche Bank team, the team responsible for the development of a series of websites of the Deutsche Asset & Wealth Management sector.

 **01/2016 ~ current** - Senior Sistemas
-Working as a Front-end Developer with AngularJS in SPA projects.
+Working as a Front-end Developer using AngularJS as main technology in SPA projects.

 ##Personal Experiences